nemati768/Path/contents/path/design/cortical-granule.md

  Sex cells:

- 46 Chromosomes (Diploid). gather from dad & momm for Spermatogenesis.
+ 46 Chromosomes (Diploid).
+From dad & momm for Spermatogenesis.

  Problem: